nycpivot/pcf-workshop-dotnet/labs/pcf-workshop-dotnet-core-lab02-api/README.md

 5. Navigate to url from the PCF dashboard.

-## STEP 2 - Create and Bind a Service
+## STEP 2 - CREATE & BIND SERVICES

 1. View marketplace in Apps Manager or CLI.